EvoLib/evo-lib/examples/09_evoenv/02_jumper/README.md

-# 02_jumper – Sensor-Based Jump Timing
+# 02_jumper – Sensor-Based Jump Timing and Strength Control

 This example demonstrates how an evolved controller can learn to jump over moving obstacles.

-Compared with LineFollower, Jumper introduces a simple timing problem: the controller must trigger a jump before the obstacle reaches the player, because the jump trajectory unfolds over several simulation frames.
+Compared with LineFollower, Jumper introduces timing decisions and multi-frame movement effects: the controller must trigger a jump before the obstacle reaches the player, because the resulting jump trajectory unfolds over several simulation frames.

-It is designed as a small example for:
+This example focuses on:

 - sensor-based jump timing
 - action thresholds
 - jump strength control
-- collision penalties
+- collision and jump-strength costs

 For a general overview of the interactive environment system, see the main README in `examples/09_evoenv/`.